-In the European sample, contextualisation of the main findings discussed in this paper have included identifying the countries' welfare regime, using Esping-Andersen's typology, as detailed in Table 7 (Esping-Andersen, 1990; Pinkerton, 2008).
-Esping-Andersen identified three basic types of welfare regimes-conservative, liberal, and social democratic-and proposes that the positioning of a country is assessed on two main characteristics: first, the extent of decommodification, whether services are provided as a right to enable sustaining a living without participation in the market; and second, the extent to which a society promotes social solidarity and reduces inequality.
-On these criteria, the three types proposed are-first, social democratic welfare regimes (high on decommodification and social solidarity, including state support); second, liberal welfare regimes (low decommodification
+In the European sample, contextualisation of the main findings discussed in this paper, have included identifying the countries welfare regime, using Esping-Andersen's typology, as detailed in Fig. 7 below (Esping-Andersen, 1990; Pinkerton

+2008).
+He identifies three basic types of welfare regimes - conservative, liberal and social democratic - and proposes that the positioning of a country is assessed on two main characteristics: first, the extent of decommodification - whether services are provided as a right to enable sustaining a living without participation in the market; second, the extent to which a society promotes social solidarity and reduces inequality.

+On these criteria, the three types proposed are: first, social democratic welfare regimes: high on decommodification and social solidarity, including state support; second, liberal welfare regimes: low decommodification and high stratification with the aim of freeing the market an individual choice, and; third conservative welfare regimes with medium decommodification and social solidarity, state provision supporting existing structures.